Disturbing the Peace

 - Giving someone a gesture such as the middle finger, (sometimes even against a police officer).

-However, if a person's non-violent actions are likely to incite violence or public disorder, criminal liability may apply.
+However, even if a person's actions are non-violent, criminal liability can still apply if they are likely to incite violence or public disorder.

 Penalties and Punishment

 Disturbing the peace is a misdemeanor criminal offense.
 Depending on the jurisdiction, violators could face some jail time, fines, or other alternative sentences such as community service.
 First time offenders may be able to avoid jail time depending on the circumstances of their cases.

 Ask Them to Stop the Behavior

 If the perpetrator is a neighbor or person you know, and you do not feel physically threatened or in potential harm, you might explain that their conduct is problematic and ask him or her to stop the behavior.
 Should the situation escalate, you should remove yourself immediately.

 If the harm continues or if there is imminent danger (such as fighting), you may want to contact the police.
 A person who disrupts the peace is often given a fair warning by police, followed by enforcement actions, if needed.
 In most cases, merely involving the police can stop the disruptive behavior altogether.

 Finally, if none of the above actions help, you can consider contacting an attorney.
 In addition to violating disturbing the peace laws, disruptive behavior may also violate private nuisance laws, in which case, filing a civil lawsuit could help to end the disruptive behavior.